deepaksood619/deepaksood619.github.io/docs/about-me/ideas/thoughts-future-ideas-vision-prediction.md

 1. Over time people will reduce reading books (Books will die)
 2. Diversity among humans will decrease, and everything will become standardized
+3. Travelling will reduce among western countries due to high temperature and climate change negative effects.
+People will be in home more and in-home entertainment and software will soar.

 ## Thoughts